turtlemint/redux-analytics/README.md

 );

 ```

-This is it for using this library.
+This it for using this library. 💣 💥

 Remember, your app works normally.
 Dispatch the actions and it will handle the analytics, registration for you and at the same time giving you the flexibility for calling whichever provider you require.